 If you have the Create and Set Up Communities permission, you can now create communities.

-- In Lightning communities and Lightning Experience, the App Launcher lets members switch between their Salesforce org and communities that they're a member of.
-By default, the App Launcher is hidden in existing communities and displayed in new communities. - In Salesforce Tabs + Visualforce communities and Salesforce Classic, the global header lets users switch between their Salesforce org and communities that they're a member of.
+• In Lightning communities and Lightning Experience, the App Launcher lets members switch between their Salesforce org and communities that they're a member of.
+By default, the App Launcher is hidden in existing communities and displayed in new communities.